What’s new in Redis Enterprise Software 5.0?

 For more information, go here.
 For information, go to Developing with CRDBs.

-Redis Modules enable you to extend the functionality of Redis Enterprise Pack.
+Redis Modules enable you to extend the functionality of Redis Enterprise Software.
 One can add new data types, capabilities, etc. to tailor the cluster to a specific use case or need.
 Once installed, modules benefit from the high performance, scalability, and high availability that Redis Enterprise is known for.

 Redis Labs’ Modules